 The wearing of masks while at the Studio is optional (masks will always be available should you require one).
 If you are unmasked, please maintain your distance from other students.
-We will continue to require proof of vaccination at the Studio.

 Please check this space for updates or send us an email if you have questions.
 Take good care – we look forward to welcoming you back to the Studio.